michaelneu/armigOS/README.md

 # armigOS

-Bootloader, flash utility (via serial bus) and operating system for the Atmel ATmega328P.
+Bootloader/flash utility (via serial bus) for the Atmel ATmega328P.

+In fact, this is a project to learn how to programmatically interact with embedded hardware (thus reimplementing e.g. a ringbuffer and using custom sleep functions).

 ### Usage